 Too often, political stories are written solely for people at the top: politicians, insiders and corporate leaders.
 There’s no shortage of horse race coverage, access journalism and gossipy roundups of campaign intrigue.
 Journalists at the Advance don’t view politics as an amusing game.
 We understand that decisions made at every level of government, big and small, have a profound impact on people’s lives.
 We don’t believe that reporting on policy has to be boring.

 The Advance takes a bottom-up approach to reporting, starting with issues and stories that impact people outside the six square blocks surrounding the Capitol.
 You need look no further than the Flint water crisis or Larry Nassar sexual abuse scandal at MSU to see the damage that can be done when people aren’t listened to.
 Low-income people, LGBTQs, immigrants, women and people of color often don’t see their experiences reflected in the media.
 The Advance takes an inclusive approach and strives to feature voices too often neglected.

 An Experienced Team

 Our staff of five experienced journalists is based in downtown Lansing, but you’ll rarely find us hanging around the office.
 We believe in good, old-fashioned shoe-leather reporting and aim to cover communities across the state.

-The Advance is part of a national effort, The Newsroom, which is supported by a coalition of donors through the Hopewell Fund, a 501c(3) public charity that supports innovative and effective public interest projects.
+The Advance is part of States Newsroom, a national 501(c)(3) nonprofit supported by a coalition of donors.
 The Advance retains editorial independence.